Recommenders Instructions Sets:

 The purpose of this EssaySnark product is to help you help your recommenders.

-The EssaySnark Recommender’s Instruction Sets will simplify the effort for your recommenders.
-This is a special one-of-a-kind product that lays out a straightforward view of what’s required, for the specific schools you’re targeting.
-It makes life easier on your recommenders.
+The EssaySnark Recommender’s Instruction Sets is a one-of-a-kind product that lays out a straightforward view of what’s required, for the specific schools you’re targeting.

 If you’re applying to three or more schools, you really need this.
 It will seriously simplify things for your recommenders.
 You want the process of submitting strong letters of reference to be as friction-free as possible.
 EssaySnark’s Recommender Instruction Sets smooths this project as much as it can be – without crossing any ethical lines.